 Retirement is a significant milestone in life, one that most begin planning for when they receive their first job.
 In between dreaming of an RV road trip and hoping for more time with your grandchildren, paying taxes is probably the last thing you want to consider when planning for your retirement.
-At Bennett CPA, it’s our mission to provide personalized tax services to individuals across Colorado Springs so they can focus on what matters: making plans for their future.
+At Bennett CPA, it is my mission to provide personalized tax services to individuals across Colorado Springs so they can focus on what matters: making plans for their future.

 Whether you are planning for your retirement or have already retired, there are a few things you can do to reduce your retirement taxes.
 While you will no longer be taxed on your income, the funds that you remove from most of your retirement accounts will be.
-Our knowledgeable team at Bennett CPA understands that paying taxes is the last thing you want to spend your hard-earned retirement funds on.
-For this reason, we have compiled a list of a few ways we save our retired clients money from being spent on excess taxes.
+At Bennett CPA, I understand that paying taxes is the last thing you want to spend your hard-earned retirement funds on.
+For this reason, I have compiled a list of a few ways I help my retired clients save money from being spent on excess taxes.

 If you want to trim your tax bill, opening a Roth IRA is the simplest and most effective way to do so.
 By investing your retirement money into a Roth account, you will have full access to your funds without the burden of it being taxed.
 This means that any withdrawals will be worry and tax free.
 Try opening a Roth IRA account as early on in your career as possible to accumulate plenty of tax-free money to live off of while in retirement.

 While retirement means that you will be able to skip over paying income tax, it does not make you immune to the taxes that are connected to your expenses.
 By reducing your expenses before you retire, you will be able to significantly downgrade the amount of taxes you owe when withdrawing money.
 One major way to do this is by paying off your mortgage before and during retirement, this large investment can lead retirees to spend excess money well after they no longer have an income.
 By creating a plan to have all major expenses paid off before retirement, you will retain otherwise wasted funds.